elbeardmorez/nixTools/increments/README.md

   -v, --variants VARIANTS  : consider search variants given by
                              application of (sed) regexp
-                             transformations in VARIANTS file environment variables:
+                             transformations in VARIANTS file -pp, --path-precedence  : pipe ('|') delimited list of partial paths for matching on search results
+                            in order to override the default order of the ultimate set when desired

+environment variables:
   INCREMENTS_TARGET:  as detailed above
   INCREMENTS_SEARCH:  as detailed above